Sebastian Barry: Commentary

 Michael Billington, review of Whistling Psyche (Almeida Th., London), in The Guardian (Thursday May 13, 2004): ‘Sebastian Barry writes like an angel; but I sometimes feel it is a recording rather than a dramatic angel.
 And, while his latest piece has an eloquence unmatched on the London stage, its intersecting narratives deny us the familiar satisfactions of a play. […] You can see what fascinates the author: “the lost fields of womanhood” and the personal griefs that accompanied an expansive empire.
 His writing is also burnished with a shimmering prose-poetry.
 Dr Barry talks of “the strange original that is an Irish person” and “the toothless Leviathan of poverty” that lies across Victorian London.
 Only occasionally does the language seem richer in sound than sense.
 When Florence talks of the vats of faeces at Scutari you wonder what she means by “the wild broken music of that stench.” / But writing is not the same as drama; and what one misses is not just interaction but any real sense of narrative momentum.
 Only at the end does the play touch the heart; and that is because the characters achieve mutual recognition and because the doctor has a beautiful speech about the mercy of God comparable to Sonya’s final exhortation in Uncle Vanya. / he main pleasure, however, comes from watching Kathryn Hunter as Dr Barry: with her husky voice and stance, she persuades you of the character’s enforced maleness while lapsing into a nostalgic femininity.
 Claire Bloom also brings out the bitterness and solitude of Miss Nightingale.
 But while Robert Delamere’s production works hard to lend the play theatricality, what you are left with is a rich text that demands to be read as much as enacted.’
 [End.]

 Michael Billington, review of Andersen’s English by Sebastian Barry, in The Guardian (9 April 2010). ‘[...]
 By mixng fact and fiction, Barry heightens the sense of Dickens’ domestic cruelty: it is striking that the great writer shows more concern for the future of the Irish maid than he does for the jettisoned Catherine.
 Andersen is also made to appear nicer than he probably was: Kate Dickens described him as “a bony bore who stayed on and on”.
 Yet Barry captures excellently Dickens’ dynamic restlessness and the sense that his supposedly contented family life was one of his greatest fictions.
 The play also vividly conveys the cost of being closeted with a creative genius.
 Catherine, often seen as a dull, child-bearing appendage to Dickens, is here rescued from oblivion and sensitively portrayed by Barry as a loving wife, tender mother and even kindly host to the odd Dane. / The tone of the play is quiet, sad, reflective: something beautifully brought out in Max Stafford-Clark’s Out of Joint production interspersed with familiar folk songs.
 David Rintoul also admirably suggests that Dickens’ whirlwind energy masks a guilt-ridden unease.
 Danny Sapani even induces sympathy for Andersen as the observer who sees most of the game.
 And there is good work from Lorna Stuart, doubling significantly as Dickens’ daughter and future lover, and from Lisa Kerr as the resilient Irish maid.
 But the play’s abiding image is of Niamh Cusack as Catherine, grieving over her departing son and gazing at her tormented husband with a compassion he has hardly earned.
 Once again Barry has shown that it is to the defeated and discarded that attention must be paid.’
-(See full-text version in RICORSO Library, “Criticism > Reviews”, via index, or direct.)
+(See full-text copy in RICORSO Library, “Criticism > Reviews”, via index, or direct.)

 Paul Taylor, ‘Psyche’s longeurs [sic] leave it whistling in the dark’, in Independent [UK] (13 May 2004):‘It was Kathryn Hunter’s childhood dream to play King Lear, an ambition she achieved at the age of 40.
 The tiny, sprite-like actress has also given us her Richard III and the Old Shepherd in A Winters Tale.
 These assumptions of masculine identity were, however, voluntary and temporary and therefore very different from the prolonged male impersonation imposed by cultural constraints on the historical character that Hunter brings to compellingly clear, if excessively mannered, life in Sebastian Barry’s new play Whistling Psyche. [...]
 The raw material is fascinating.
 Happiest when writing monologues of dense lyricism and rhetorical reminiscence, Sebastian Barry constructs a scenario that plays to his perceived strengths but renders the occasion dramatically inert, a fact that Robert Delamere’s sensitively shaded production cannot disguise.
 The author imagines a limbo-like situation where the transvestite doctor finds herself in the ornate waiting room of a spectral railway station (the grand, eerie design is by Simon Higlett).
 She is so wrapped up in her recriminations that she can’t perceive the other presence in the building: an ancient Florence Nightingale, whose ladylike asperity and vulnerability are beautifully captured by Claire Bloom. / You know that these opposed types will eventually discover much in common and end in an awkwardly touching embrace.
 Before that, though, the charge between the characters remains obstinately feeble because of the incommunicative format. / The situation, despite all its latent black comedy, is desperately low on laughs, though the monologues themselves are almost risibly overwritten.
 Nightingale refers to “the wild, broken music of that stench” in the wards at Scutari.
 Synaesthesia seems a rather fancy figure of speech to use to evoke a retch-making reek.
 Music, though, is the art form that springs to mind when you sit through this work, which feels more like a recital than a play - and a laboured recital at that.’
 [Available online - accessed ].